 The CPE-6 block, located in the Llanos Basin in Colombia, in which the Company holds a 100% working interest, is in the exploration and production phase.
-The CPE-6 exploration and production contract provides for a 24-year exploitation period, which begins upon declaration of commerciality.
+The CPE-6 exploration and production contract provides for a 24-year exploitation period, which began upon declaration of commerciality.
 This declaration occurred on January 30, 2018 for the Hamaca field.
-The Company is entitled to 100% of production less (i) applicable legal royalties ranging from 6.0% to 25%, (ii) any additional participation percentage attributable to ANH when accumulated gross production of a field exceeds five MMbbl and the price of WTI crude during any month exceeds the base price for crude oil in dollars set forth in the contract and (iii) 2.0% of the produced volume after the applicable legal royalties.
+The Company is entitled to 100% of production less (i) applicable legal royalties ranging from 6.0% to 25%, (ii) any additional participation percentage attributable to ANH when accumulated gross production of a block exceeds five MMbbl and the price of WTI crude during any month exceeds the base price for crude oil in dollars set forth in the contract and (iii) 2.0% of the produced volume after the applicable legal royalties.
 In addition, Talisman Colombia Oil & Gas Ltd. is entitled to the following up to a maximum amount of \$48 million: (i) a variable monthly payment equal to four percent (4%), multiplied by the monthly net total production and multiplied by the applicable price per barrel; and (ii) \$5 million payable once the total accumulated gross production reaches 5 million, 10 million and 20 million boe, respectively.

-In 2019, the Company submitted a request to the ANH to extend the Hamaca Field.
+In 2019, the Company submitted a request to the ANH to extend the Hamaca Field to the north of the current CPE-6 area.
 The extension remains subject to ANH approval.

-Within the CPE-6 block, there are 23 heavy crude oil producing wells.
+Within the CPE-6 block, there are 14 heavy crude oil producing wells.
 Production is transported by truck to off-loading stations to enter the national pipeline system.
-For the year ended December 31, 2019, average production from this block was 1,625 bbl/d.